 Congenital jaw anomalies include a jaw that is missing, deformed, or incompletely developed, often in conjunction with other congenital anomalies and syndromes.

 A clinical geneticist can help guide the evaluation even in cases of apparent isolated congenital anomaly.
 Identification of the underlying syndrome is important for prognosis and family counseling.
+(See also Overview of Congenital Craniofacial Anomalies.)

 Micrognathia (Small Mandible)

 Surgical extension of the mandible can improve appearance and function.
-In the typical procedure, called distraction osteogenesis, an osteotomy is done and a distraction (separator) device is attached to both pieces.
+In the typical procedure, called distraction osteogenesis, an osteotomy is performed and a distraction (separator) device is attached to both pieces.
 Over time, the distance between the 2 pieces is widened, and new bone grows in between to enlarge the mandible.

 Agnathia

 Congenital absence of the condyloid process (and sometimes the coronoid process, the ramus, and parts of the mandibular body) is a severe malformation.
 The mandible deviates to the affected side, resulting in severe malocclusion; the unaffected side is elongated and flattened.
-Anomalies of the external, middle, and inner ears, temporal bone, parotid gland, masticatory muscles, and facial nerve often coexist.
+Anomalies of the external, middle, and inner ears, temporal bone, parotid gland, masticatory muscles, and facial nerve often coexist (1).
 Syndromes to be considered include agnathia-holoprosencephaly, otocephaly, a severe form of cerebrocostomandibular syndrome, and Ivemark syndrome.

 Radiographs or facial CT of the mandible and temporomandibular joint shows the degree of underdevelopment and distinguish agenesis from other conditions that result in similar facial deformities but do not involve severe structural loss.
-Facial CT is usually done before surgery.
+Facial CT is usually performed before surgery.

 Treatment of agnathia consists of prompt reconstruction with autogenous bone grafting (costochondral graft) to limit progression of facial deformity.
 Often, mentoplasty, onlay grafts of bone and cartilage, and soft-tissue flaps and grafts further improve facial symmetry.
-Distraction osteogenesis, in which an osteotomy is done and a distraction (separator) device is attached to both pieces of the mandible, is being increasingly used.
+Distraction osteogenesis, in which an osteotomy is performed and a distraction (separator) device is attached to both pieces of the mandible, is being increasingly used.
 Orthodontic treatment in early adolescence helps correct malocclusion.

 Maxillary Hypoplasia